MAHABOCW Schemes – Bandhkam Kamgar Yojana Guide

 • Required Documents:

-• Proof of loan approval from a nationalized bank.
+• Proof of loan approval from a nationalised bank.

 • Loan insurance receipt.